 The subject area is largely rural with several small urban developments.
 The City of Owen Sound (pop.
 23,000) is the largest city or town in the Grey Bruce subject area.
 Recreation and tourism represent significant components of the local economy and each county is home to both national and provincial parks.
 Grey and Bruce Counties share a public health agency, the Grey Bruce Health Unit (GBHU).

-Grey County was featured in TCAT’s Complete Streets in Southern Ontario Project.
+Grey County was featured in TCAT’s Complete Streets in Southern Ontario Project (2012) and Complete Streets Policy and Implementation Guide for Grey and Bruce Counties (2015).